 A Built-in Kill-Counter!

-STAT-Trak® skins will do just that for you.
+The Stat-Trak® skins will do just that for you.
 Stat-Trak® skins are somewhat rare, and can only come from opening cases or buying them off the market.
 With a built in kill-counter you will know exactly how many kills you have accomplished from the moment you equipped that skin and with this always on display for you, you can use it as your own personal goal achiever.
 Watch ‘em buggers tally up!
 Awesome, right?

 Just a heads-up, which is a good-to-know, if you sell your Stat-Trak® skin, the kill counter will automatically reset, so there won’t be any worries of some n00b out there logging up your kills.